 Life is busy, especially lately since we’re still (yes!) getting used to the idea of being back in school – on this fifth week of school!
 So I look for ways to make it easier everywhere I can.
 Like school lunches.

 One of our Feed Our Families readers recently sent me an email asking how we keep food warm for school, and whether it really stays warm until lunch time.
 I had one of those forehead slapping moments as I read her note because it struck me that I’ve raved about our kid’s school lunch gear (especially our Thermos food jars!) and taking leftovers, but I’ve never shared the “how we do it” part!
 And that is what this site is all about!

 Tips and tricks abound but here’s what his research and our experiments have found to work best for our children.
-Keep in mind, we’re making lunches around 7:45 and they’re eating them between 11:30.
+Keep in mind, we’re making lunches around 7:30 and they’re eating them between 11:30 and noon.

 The Secret to Keep Food Warm for School Lunch in 5 Easy Steps:

 - About 10 minutes before you want to put hot food in the food jar, pour boiling water into the jar and seal the lid.